How to Choose the Best Garden Seeds

 If you want plants that will produce exactly what they are supposed to, hybrid seeds might be the way to go.

-If you plan on storing the fruits of your labor in a root cellar, you need to pick long storing varieties.
+If you plan on storing the fruits of your labor in a root cellar, you need to pick long-storing varieties.

-What I Ordered for 2022
+What I Ordered for Seeds

 I hope that this blog post helps you figure out what kinds of garden seeds that you need and want to plant for this summer!